revilowaldow/IDRotF-Obsidian/Locations/Ten Towns/Lonelywood/Lonelywood.md

 Human Female passed note to halfling child
 Ran off to speakers house

-Nimsy's Son is called Scoot
+Nimsy's Son is called Scoop

 Owner of the Scrimshander